danhjun/ITE-253/README.md

    * Use cd to change directory to where your script is saved
 3. Execute the Script:
    * Type .\YourScriptName (assuming your script is named YourScriptName.ps1)
    * Press Enter to run the script.
-It will read the CSV file and create each user in Active Directory, assign them to the appropriate OU, and set up their file drive.
+It will read the CSV file and create each user in Active Directory, assign them to the appropriate OU and security group, and set up their file drive.

 [Back to Table of Contents](#table-of-contents)